mrjcleaver/le_large_mouth_billy_boy_fish/Progress.md

 * Started Sound Sensor Example.ino (exercise 20)
 * Ran the Serial Plotter
 * Altered potiometer to adjust digital detection threshold.
 This flashes the LED when it detects music playing
 * The sound sensor has a built in microphone, and no audio
+* Observed pin we want would be covered by the motor shield.
+There changed digital pin from combo PWM/Digital pin to a spare digital only (pin 22)

 2023-08-19
 * Circuit does not detect changes in audio